devschooldevops/02_linux/2_file_management.md

 find / -type f -size +10M -exec ls -lh {} \;
               # find files larger than 10MB and list them in long format
 ```

+### Practice
+Play around with chmod, change permissions for a file, create a symlink to it, display some info on it.

 ```To err is human ... to really f*ck up requires the root password.```